 However, there is also a technical approach to divorce that is referred to as the “uncontested divorce” process.
 This specific approach to divorce is an expedited process wherein couples who aren’t involved in a bankruptcy proceeding, have no minor children, will not be seeking alimony (spousal support), don’t own property jointly and agree on the terms of their divorce can get their divorce finalized more quickly than those couples who don’t meet these criteria.

 If you own property jointly with your spouse, have minor children, or otherwise don’t meet the criteria for the uncontested divorce process but you can ultimately agree on your divorce terms without requiring the judge assigned to your case to settle disputes, you can secure an “agreed divorce.”
 Once you successfully negotiate the terms of the divorce with your spouse and their attorney, you can file agreed divorce forms to speed up your divorce process and keep a judge’s decision-making power from choosing your future for you.

 Legal Assistance Is Available

-If you and your spouse anticipate that you’ll be able to settle on the terms of your divorce with a little help – but without judicial intervention – please contact a family law firm in Collin County, TX, like the office of Scroggins Law Group, PLLC., to discuss your uncontested or agreed divorce options.
+If you and your spouse anticipate that you’ll be able to settle on the terms of your divorce with a little help – but without judicial intervention – please contact a family lawyer to discuss your uncontested or agreed divorce options.